Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Methods

 \subsubsection{Hyperparameter selection}

 Practical guidance in the literature is that $\delta$ should reduce the standardized mean differences to be less than 0.1 (see, e.g., \cite{zhang2019balance}).
 In our application, all of our covariates are measured on the same scale.
 Additionally, because some of these covariates have very small variances (for example, percent female), we instead target the percentage point differences.
-We can then estimate $\psi$ using ~\eqref{eqn:estimators}, substituting $J_{sc}$ for $Y_{sc}$ and using the weights $\hat{\gamma}$.
+We can then estimate $\psi_0$ using ~\eqref{eqn:estimators}, substituting $J_{sc}$ for $Y_{sc}$ and using the weights $\hat{\gamma}$.

-We choose $\delta$ using domain knowledge about which covariates are most likely to be important predictors of treatment.
-Specifically, we know that pre-treatment outcomes are often strong predictors of post-treatment outcomes, so we constrain $\delta$ to be 0.05 percentage points (out of 100) for pre-treatment outcomes.
-Because health insurance is often tied to employment, we also prioritize balancing pre-treatment uninsurance rates, seeking to reduce imbalances below 0.15 percentage points.
+We choose the vector $\delta$ using domain knowledge about which covariates are most likely to be important predictors of the potential outcomes under treatment, again recalling that the bias of our estimate is bounded by $\sum_{d=1}^q \delta_d \lvert \beta_{1,d} \rvert$ (where we index the covariates from $d = 1, ..., q)$.
+Specifically, we know that pre-treatment outcomes are often strong predictors of post-treatment outcomes, so we constrain the imbalances to fall within 0.05 percentage points (out of 100) for pre-treatment outcomes.\footnote{While both our approach and the synthetic controls literature prioritizes balancing pre-treatment outcomes, the motivation is somewhat different.
+The synthetic controls literature frequently assumes that the potential outcomes absent treatment follow a linear factor model.
+Under this model a heuristic is that the effects of covariates must show up via the pre-treatment outcomes, so that balancing pre-treatment outcomes is sufficient to balance any other relevant covariates (see \cite{botosaru2019role}, who formalize this idea).
+However, both the theory and common practice recommends balancing a large vector of pre-treatment outcomes.
+We instead have very limited pre-treatment data.
+We therefore do not assume a factor model, and instead treat the pre-treatment outcomes simply as covariates.
+We then justify prioritizing balancing these pre-treatment outcomes assuming they have large coefficients relative to other covariates in the assumed model for the (post-treatment) potential outcomes under treatment.} Because health insurance is often tied to employment, we also prioritize balancing pre-treatment uninsurance rates, seeking to reduce imbalances below 0.15 percentage points.
 On the opposite side of the spectrum, we constrain the Republican governance indicators to fall within 25 percentage points.
-While we believe that Republican governance is important to balance, given the data we are unable to reduce the constraints further without generating extreme weights.
-We detail the remaining constraints in Appendix~\ref{app:weightdiagnostics}.
+While we believe that these covariates are important to balance, given the data we are unable to reduce the constraints further without generating extreme weights.
+We detail the remaining constraints in Appendix~\ref{app:weightdiagnostics}.\footnote{Our key estimand - $\psi_0^1$ - differs from the traditional target of the synthetic controls literature - $\psi^0_1$.
+If there exist covariates that are not relevant for producing $Y^0$ but are relevant for $Y^1$, then balancing pre-treatment outcomes alone will not in general balance these covariates (\cite{botosaru2019role}).
+Therefore, even with access to a large vector of pre-treatment outcomes and assuming that $Y^1$ follows a factor model, explicitly balancing such covariates in addition to pre-treatment outcomes may be necessary to estimate the ETC well.}

 We consider $\rho \in \{0, 1/6\}$.
 The first choice is equivalent to the SBW objective, while the second assumes constant equicorrelation of $1/6$.
 We choose $\rho$ to be small to limit additional bias induced by H-SBW in the context of dependent data and measurement error.